Two-step dynamic obstacle avoidance

 In this paper, we consider the task of dynamic obstacle avoidance (DOA, \citealt{falanga2020dynamic}), which we define as the challenge of executing real-time collision avoidance maneuvers while facing obstacles with non-zero velocity vectors.
 Following the formalism of \cite{ribeiro2020review}, we consider a distributed setting where no communication between traffic participants takes place, which is a practically occurring situation across traffic domains.
-DOA can be attributed to local path planning in the PPC modularization, and the methodological repertoire for DOA is diverse, as shown by the extensive reviews of \cite{kuchar2000review}, \cite{ribeiro2020review}, \cite{pandey2017mobile}, and \cite{polvara2018obstacle}.
-In the following, we focus on the emerging method of deep reinforcement learning (DRL, \citealt{sutton2018reinforcement}) due to its remarkable successes in recent years in various application domains \citep{vinyals2019grandmaster, bellemare2020autonomous, fawzi2022discovering}.
-The DRL agent is trained through trial-and-error interaction with its traffic environment in our DOA task.
-In particular, it receives an observation of the traffic situation, takes a steering or acceleration action, and obtains a numerical reward signal that should be maximized.
-We emphasize that several researchers from different traffic domains have successfully applied DRL approaches to DOA tasks; see \cite{zhao2021physics}, \cite{brittain2022scalable}, \cite{wang2019autonomous}, \cite{isufaj2022multi}, \cite{WaltzOkhrin2022COLREG}, \cite{waltz20232}, \cite{xu2022colregs}, and \cite{everett2021collision}.
+DOA can be attributed to local path planning in the PPC modularization\rdd{, and we review popular methods for DOA in Section \ref{sec:related_work}.} In the following, we deviate from traditional methods and consider specifically the emerging method of deep reinforcement learning (DRL, \citealt{sutton2018reinforcement}).
+DRL tackles sequential decision tasks, in which an agent interacts with an environment and learns based on trial-and-error.
+Over the last years, the methodology has led to remarkable successes in various application domains \citep{vinyals2019grandmaster, bellemare2020autonomous, fawzi2022discovering, chen2023deep, yun2024doubly}.
+In our DOA task, the agent receives an observation of the traffic situation, takes a steering or acceleration action, and obtains a numerical reward signal that should be maximized.